 – Bradley Wolfe, Ph.D., CMC Development Scientist II, SuperGen, Inc.

-In another case, one of our lead scientists was named as co-inventor of international patent by our client in acknowledgment of our crucial contribution into synthesis and characterization of pharmacologically active metabolite.
+In another case, one of our lead scientists was named as co-inventor of international patent by our client in acknowledgment of our crucial contribution into synthesis and characterization of the pharmacologically active metabolite.

 Biomimetic oxidation methods offer several advantages